PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-13 17:55:02
+Last updated: 2024-04-13 17:55:36
-Random Quote: There's always hope tomorrow'll be taco night. - Nicky Nichols
+Random Quote: The Bro Code has been around for centuries.
+Nay... whatever's more than centuries. - Barney Stinson